kz-r/ArrayList-Practice/README.md

 ## Basic Usage

-1. Clone the repository to your machine:
+1. Clone the repository to your machine
+2. Have fun!